owulveryck/blog/content/post/linearregression.md

 * a prediction for the actual score, and for a score of 3
 * the effort (scale on 10) needed to pass from the actual score to 3

+#### Final result
-Here is the final classification:
+Here is the final classification of my four solutions:

 | Solution   | score | effort |
 |------------|-------|--------|